jewdev/NotABot/README.md

 + Added coinflip command.
 (50/50)
 ### Changed:
 + The bot's token was the game that he's playing instead the bot's prefix... lol
++ Changed the `botinfo` command for an embed message.
 ### Removed:
-+ Revomed the non-embed message in coinflip command
++ Revomed the non-embed message in the `coinflip` command